FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/transaction_data_struct.md

 return byteArrayOutputStream.toByteArray();
 ```

-## 5. TransactionReceiptData hash calculation algorithm and example.
+## 5. TransactionReceiptData hash calculation algorithm and example

-As described in Section 4, TransactionReceiptData's hash is also calculated by assembling the bytes of all the fields within the object and finally hashing the byte array.。C++An example of an implementation is as follows:
+As described in Section 4, TransactionReceiptData's hash is also calculated by assembling the bytes of all the fields within the object and finally hashing the byte array。C++An example of an implementation is as follows:

 ```c++
 int32_t version = boost::endian::native_to_big((int32_t)hashFields.version);